-Purpose: To assess students' ability to calculate medication dosages so that students
+Purpose: To assess students' ability to calculate medication dosages so that students will be able to calculate mediation dosages accurately.

-Policy Statement: I. A medication dosage calculation test shall be given on the first week on the first day of the clinical/practicum course.
+Policy Statement: I. A medication dosage calculation test shall be given on the first week of the clinical/practicum course.

 - II.
 For patient safety, medication dosage calculation tests must be passed with a grade of 90% or better. - III.
-Students who fails the medication dosage calculation test three times shall be dismissed from the clinical course and must withdraw from other co-requisite nursing courses. - IV.
+Students who fails the medication dosage calculation test three times will receive a failing grade from the clinical course and must withdraw from other co-requisite nursing courses. - IV.
 Prior to taking the alternate test(s), it is recommended that the student seek remediation from Computer Assisted Instruction, practice questions in dosage calculation workbooks and personal tutoring. - V. Students may not administer medications in the clinical course until they have passed the medication dosage calculation test.

 - I. Instructors of clinical courses shall select a minimum of twelve (12) questions from a test bank.
 These shall include two questions from each of the following categories:

 - A. Oral medications tablets.

 - B. Oral medications liquids.

-- C. Parental drugs.
+- C. Parenteral drugs.

 - D. Pediatric dosages.

 - E. Reconstitution of drugs in powder and crystalline form.

 - F. Intravenous drip rates.